thehapax/virtual-btc-meetups/README.md

 # virtual-btc-meetups
-online meetups bot for bitcoin and lightning
+online meetup telegram bot for bitcoin and lightning